Syed-Abid/Product-Performance-Insights/README.md

 -  **60.1%** of the Brand Perception of it among people is **Neutral**, which means that there is a huge market which is still untouched.
 -  Most people consume it 2-3 times a week.
 This point should be used as a target in ads to increase the consumption frequency.

-## Project Structure

-Here's an overview of the repository's structure:

-- `challenges/`: Contains the code and data files for each challenge.
-- `presentations/`: Includes well-crafted presentations highlighting key findings and methodologies.
-- `scripts/`: Handy scripts and utilities used during the analysis.
-- `datasets/`: If the data is too large for GitHub, I've provided download links or instructions.

 ## Dashboards

 <div align="center">